This post was sponsored by the Invisalign® brand and all opinions expressed in my post are my own.

 We live in the mountains and have to drive over an hour each way to the orthodontist.
 That’s no big deal, we’re used to it, but with traditional braces, there are emergencies that need to be addressed.
 A bracket comes loose, a wire breaks or the wire is poking into your child’s gums and it’s straight to the orthodontist to get it fixed.

 You don’t have those same issues with Invisalign clear aligners.
-There are no wires to worry about and no emergency appointments to fix them if they break.
+There are no wires to worry about and no last-minute appointments to fix them if they break.
 That is a huge reassurance for us since we do live so far from the orthodontist.